 Cattle-Proof Water Trough, Improved

 Our previous tire trough blog post has always been the most popular post on the site.
 But the old trough was just a tank.
 We had to truck the water to it or rig up the gasoline pump and a lot of hoses and pipes.
 Trucking water is bad, bad, bad, but it was our only option for years.
+As our herd of grass fed beef cattle grew, we quickly outgrew our ability to truck the water to them.

 With our new pond and buried siphon lines in place, this fall we moved the tire and plumbed it with a float valve.
 Most of the pictures are from a couple months ago, hence the lack of snow and ice.
 But I didn’t want to put this out there until I gave it a thorough shakedown.